Close

 Third Parties

 In some situations, a third party not present at the accident might be responsible.
 This is often the case in product liability cases, where a faulty part or vehicle caused the accident.
-For example, if the accident happened because the new tires you recently had installed on your vehicle were defective and blew out, you might sue the manufacturer of the tires.
+For example, if the accident happened because the new tires you recently installed on your vehicle were defective and blew out, you might sue the manufacturer of the tires.
 If the tires blew out because they were installed incorrectly, you might sue the mechanic shop that put them on your car.

 The Government